zbalkan/zbalkan.github.io/_posts/2025-01-25-wazuhevtx.md

 [^1] As a side note, this is valid for 4.x versions and earlier.
 The upcoming version, Wazuh 5.0 may or may not need it.
 [^2] You can try to initiate `wazuh-logtest` like this `/var/ossec/bin/wazuh-logtest -l EventChannel`, but you cannot fool analysisd.
 You still need the workaround.
 [^3] Do not give arbitrary levels to your custom rules.
 Always check the Rules Classification document.
 If your alert does not fit any of them, you can pick a reasonable approximation of course.
 These are guidelines, not rules (no pun intended).
+[^4] You can replicate this attack in your simulations as well.
+Atomic Red Team has [this specific attack](https://www.atomicredteam.io/atomic-red-team/atomics/T1548.002#atomic-test-16---uacme-bypass-method-59) part of their toolkit.